warwickcoding/ruby/session_7/README.md

 Build a class called `Die` that has the required behaviour of rolling dice and showing a score at the end.
 Remember the dice rolls have to be random!

 ### Exercise 4
+Remember Pokemon?
+We're going to create a new game that is called RubyMons (short for Ruby Monsters).
+In order to play this game properly, our RubyMons should have the following:
+- have names
+- can sleep
+- can eat
+- can walk

+### Exercise 5
+Let's extend our RubyMons to be able to fight each other.
+In doing so, they will have to have a "strength" rating.
+This is where it gets challenging; try to find out how we can get these RubyMon to fight and then find out who won at the end of the battle!